schoko11/KEKO-WEB/README.md

 You have to use Chrome (testing on linux mint).

+# As of 02.03.2023 When in Rig Mode: Stomp, Stack and Effects section are toggleable, eq's are loaded and rigname + author
 # As of 27.02.2023 When in Rig Mode "LEFT" and "RIGHT" of Rigs is supported